TechZech/GroceryApp/README.md

    * Tap To Scan brings up the barcode scanner
    * Manually add items that may be unscannable
 * Inventory
-   * Click on a food item to bring up [details](* Food description) about it
+   * Click on a food item to bring up details about it
-* Food description
+    * Nutrition Facts
-    * Click on a food item to learn more.
-Ex: nutrition data, price, etc.
+    * Similar Products

 ## Initial Wireframe
 ![Our Wireframe](https://github.com/TechZech/GroceryApp/blob/master/UPC_Data/app/src/main/assets/wireframe.jpg?raw=true)